 Antonio Chicari (fl.
 1652-71), frame carved with cherubs’ heads & trophies, finished in gold & silver leaf, c.1660s-70s, 125 x 105 cm., Liechtenstein Collection

-An even more sculpturally extraordinary frame, attributed to Chicari’s carving and Bernini’s design, was produced for a portrait of Alexander VII, where a whole series of oak trees embrace the structure of the moulding, and hold the Chigi impresa rather creepily in the grasp of their roots .
+An even more sculpturally extraordinary frame attributed to Chicari’s carving and Bernini’s design was produced for a portrait of Alexander VII, where seven whole oak trees embrace the structure of the moulding.
+Professor Francesco Petrucci of the Palazzo Chigi Ariccia describes it as,

 Antonio Chicari (fl.
 1652-71), console table designed by Bernini, 1663, marble, giltwood & polychrome, Palazzo Chigi Ariccia

 Two further items in the Palazzo Chigi, also produced by Chicari, are especially important in connection with the work under consideration, although these are not themselves frames.
 They are two console tables, designed by Bernini and executed by Chicari.
 Like the frame with mascarons, the structure is at once extremely simple, and offset by a virtuoso elaboration of complex ornament; in this it is expressive of the height of the Baroque, creating a tension between a fairly minimal organic form and an operatic profusion of decorative detail, between stasis and movement, and between light and shade.
 Four large S-shaped cornucopiae balance the table top, whilst smaller versions entwine them at the base.
 All are wrapped in large acanthus leaves; the large cornucopiae spill roses, lilies and branches of oak leaves, and the smaller ones a bouquet of mixed flowers, including narcissi.